How To Distress Furniture: DIY Complete Guide

 Once the wax has been applied, set your pieces down in a place where it’s safe to spray paint, either on a board, sheet, or piece of cardboard, and let the wax dry completely.
 Minwax Paste Finishing Wax dries quickly and shouldn’t take longer than a few minutes, but make sure to read the user instructions for the specific brand of finishing wax you’re using.

 Using a paint color and brand of your choice, cover your pieces of wood completely.
-I really love Rust-Oleum spray paint in satin and gloss finish, but this technique works perfectly well with any latex paint, brushed or rolled.
+I really love Rust-Oleum spray paint in sheen and glossy finish, but this technique works perfectly well with any latex paint, brushed or rolled.
 As for color, I’ve chosen to go with a simple bright white spray paint, but feel free to use whatever color works best in your home.

 If you’re stuck, read some of our Color Inspiration ideas to find the best colors for your home in 2020 to really set your room apart!